Historian, Journalist, Founder/CEO Black Paris Tours

 Black Paris Tours received US Congressional recognition for telling the stories of Black soldiers who fought and died in France during WWI and WWII and has been recognized by the French government for keeping Josephine Baker’s story alive…invited to attend formal ceremonies inducting “the Black Venus” into the Pantheon in November, 2021.

-Black Paris Tours has been profiled in dozens of newspaper articles, magazines and books and has created private tours for a long list of famed celebrities...among them Questlove, Smokey Robinson, Steve Harvey, Iyanla Van Zant, Brian McKnight, Michael Eric Dyson, Colin Kaepernick, Tramaine Hawkins and Cornell Belcher of MSNBC.
+Black Paris Tours has been profiled in dozens of newspaper articles, magazines and books.
+She estimates they’ve done tours for 100,000 guests since 1998, among them a long list of famed celebrities: Questlove, Smokey Robinson, Steve Harvey, Iyanla Van Zant, Michael Eric Dyson, Colin Kaepernick, Tramaine Hawkins and Cornell Belcher of MSNBC…just to name a few.

-Black Paris Tours is now ranked among the top "Must See" things to do and experience in Paris.
+Black Paris Tours now ranks among the top “Must See” things to do and experience in Paris.